ExpDev07/blazequeue/README.md

 # BlazeQueue

 A blazing queue system for BungeeCord.
+Requires Java 8.